Having a purpose in life

-What does ‘having a purpose’ mean?
+What does ‘having a purpose in life’ mean?

-"The mystery of human existence lies not in just staying alive, but in finding something to live for.
+"The mystery of human existence lies not in just staying alive, but in finding something to live for"

 People with a purpose in life tend to live longer.
 That’s the verdict of a 2014 longitudinal study of over 6,000 Americans.

 The researchers also measured other relevant psychosocial variables.
 Interestingly, the 569 participants who died during the 14-year study had an overall lower self-reported purpose in life than the participants who survived.
-The study concluded that people with a greater sense of purpose may live longer than others, regardless of age, of whether or not they are retired and of other indicators of psychological well-being, such as positive relations and positive emotions.
+The study concluded that people with a greater sense of purpose may live longer than others, regardless of age or whether or they are retired, and regardless of other indicators of psychological well-being such as positive relationships and positive emotions.

-“These findings suggest that there’s something unique about finding a purpose that seems to be leading to greater longevity.
+These findings suggest that there’s something unique about finding a purpose that seems to be leading to greater longevity.

 Might having a purpose in life reduce the risk of stroke among older adults?
 That’s what a four-year longitudinal study looked at in America.
 Over 6,700 older adults who had never before had a stroke had their purpose in life measured at the start of the study.

 Maintaining a sense of purpose after retirement

 Retirement can be a time when some people start to lose their sense of purpose.
 However, volunteering can sometimes help renew this sense of purpose and potentially bring health benefits.
-That was the experience of Experience Corps volunteers who tutored school children in the US.
-They reported improvements in mental health and physical functioning and maintained their overall health longer.
-Follow up research has even suggested this might help protect parts of the brain vulnerable to dementia.
+That was the experience of Experience Corps volunteers, all aged 55 years and older, who tutored school children in the US.
+They reported improvements in mental health and physical functioning, and they maintained their overall health longer than the comparison group.